raghuugare/haskell-heaven/README.md

 + Strong expressive Type system with Type Inference
 + Many more...

-No wonder Functional Programming is gaining such traction in the industry too, from its initial origins in academic research.
+No wonder Functional Programming is gaining such traction in the industry too, from its initial origins in academic research, to real-world applications involving the solution of long-standing challenges in Computer Science.